chef/chef-web-docs/chef_master/source/attributes.rst

 Attributes are defined by:

 * The state of the node itself
+* Attributes passed via JSON on the CLI
 * Cookbooks (in attribute files and/or recipes)
 * Roles
 * Environments